7 Key Email Marketing Trends (2024-2026)

-Here are the 7 fastest-growing email marketing trends of 2020.
-And the technology, companies and forces behind them.
+And the technology, companies, and forces behind them.

-Whether email marketing has always been a part of your brand or is new to your strategy, these are the top trends to follow.
+Whether email marketing is a proven channel for your business, or if you're just getting started with it, these are the top trends to follow.

 Searches for “The Athletic" exploded before COVID closures shut down professional sports - and picked up again after the restart (70% increase in 5 years).

 Newsletters are making a huge comeback.

-But unlike email newsletters from the 90s, today's newsletters have modern-day features, like content customization.
+But unlike email newsletters from the 90s, today's newsletters have modern-day features (like personalized email content).

 But email marketers are using targeted newsletters as a way to keep in touch with customers.

-A Disqus online survey asking why people subscribe to newsletters.
+Results from a Disqus survey asking why people subscribe to newsletters.

 In return, Mailchimp and other email service providers (ESPs) accelerate the growth of the companies behind the integrations.